brown-ccv/jaworski-cellseg/README.md

 <img src="images/README/label_count_widget.png" alt="Image description"
    width="280" height="150">

 The first dropdown lists layers containing all potential spots, while the second dropdown displays all available binary images, including subregion binary images.
-If you'd like to save the results in CSV format, click "Select File" to specify and confirm the file name and save location.
+If you'd like to save the results in CSV format, click "Select File" to specify and confirm the file name and path.
 Finally, press the "Label and Count" button to complete the process.
 A new layer with the final results will be added to the viewer.

 <img src="images/README/final_labels.png" alt="Image description"
    width="350" height="310">